anonymous-account-submit/DFEI/README.md

 The instruction of commands has been clearly stated in the codes (see the parse_args function).

 # Dataset
 We use the public KuaiRand-1K dataset [https://github.com/chongminggao/KuaiRand].

-Last Update Date: Jul.
-14, 2025 (UTC+8)
+Last Update Date: Jan.
+15, 2026 (UTC+8)